mezo-org/musd/docs/README.md

 `withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Trove.
 Executes only if the user has an active Trove, the withdrawal would not pull the user’s Trove below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.

-`withdrawMUSD(uint _amount, address _upperHint, address _lowerHint)`: issues `_amount` of mUSD from the caller’s Trove to the caller.
+`withdrawMUSD(uint _amount, address _upperHint, address _lowerHint)`: issues `_amount` of MUSD from the caller’s Trove to the caller.
 Executes only if the Trove's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.

-`repayMUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of mUSD to the caller’s Trove, subject to leaving enough debt in the Trove for gas compensation.
+`repayMUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of MUSD to the caller’s Trove, subject to leaving enough debt in the Trove for gas compensation.

 `adjustTrove(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 150%.

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Trove.
-Requires the borrower have an mUSD balance sufficient to repay their Trove's debt, excluding gas compensation - i.e. `(debt - MUSD_GAS_COMPENSATION)` mUSD.
+Requires the borrower have an MUSD balance sufficient to repay their Trove's debt, excluding gas compensation - i.e. `(debt - MUSD_GAS_COMPENSATION)` MUSD.

 `claimCollateral(address _user)`: when a borrower’s Trove has been fully redeemed from and closed, or liquidated in Recovery Mode with a collateralization ratio above 110%, this function allows the borrower to claim their collateral surplus that remains in the system (collateral - debt upon redemption; collateral - 110% of the debt upon liquidation).